-Course Title Credits Grading Semester Offered Graduation Requirement Credits (Y/N) Language in Public Policy and Management 3 A~F winter spring yes Academic writing 3 A~F spring summer yes Thesis writing 3 A~F summer yes Korean Language and Culture I (International Students Only) 3 A~F winter spring yes Korean Language and Culture II, III (International Students Only) 3 A~F summer fall no Chinese for Global Studies and Practice I, II, III 3 A~F spring summer fall no
+Course Title Credits Grading Semester Offered Graduation Requirement Credits (Y/N) Language in Public Policy and Management 3 A~F winter spring yes Academic writing 3 A~F spring summer yes Thesis writing 3 A~F summer yes Academic English Speaking Skills 3 A~F spring fall no Korean Language and Culture I 3 A~F winter spring yes Korean Language and Culture II 3 A~F spring summer no Korean Language and Culture III 3 A~F summer fall no Chinese for Global Studies and Practice I 3 A~F spring no Chinese for Global Studies and Practice II 3 A~F summer no Chinese for Global Studies and Practice III 3 A~F fall no

-English Courses:
+1 English Courses:

-English courses focus on reading, comprehension, academic writing, public speaking and professional writing.
+English courses focus on reading, comprehension, public speaking and academic writing.
 Students should take at least 6 credits from English courses (one basic level course and one advance level course) unless they are waived from basic level or advanced level.
 6 credits that students earned in English courses will be counted toward their graduation requirements.
 The students are strongly encouraged to make their selection among the following courses: